broadinstitute/cromwell/docs/backends/Google.md

 ## Using NCBI Sequence Read Archive (SRA) Data

-The v2beta backend supports accessing [NCBI SRA](https://www.ncbi.nlm.nih.gov/sra) accessions natively.
+The v2alpha1 and v2beta backends support accessing [NCBI SRA](https://www.ncbi.nlm.nih.gov/sra) accessions natively.
 To configure this support you'll need to enable it in your config file like so: